BOC Super - PensionInformation shown is for the rated option.

 Fees associated with this product are lower than the industry average for all account balances assessed.
 Members are entitled to 1 free investment switch per year and additional investment costs apply to further switches.

-The BOC Super Allocated Pension provides below average flexibility.
-Pension payments are made monthly to the member's nominated bank account and members are only permitted one lump-sum withdrawal per quarter.
+The BOC Super Allocated Pension provides good flexibility.
+Pension payments can be paid fortnightly, monthly, quarterly, half-yearly and annually to the member's nominated bank account and members are only permitted one lump-sum withdrawal per quarter.
 The fund has recently introduced binding death nominations.

 Members are able to view their account details and perform transactions via BOC Super's website, as well as accessing a member newsletter and some educational materials.